brookelynne/catalogue-card-scraper/readme.md

 ```

 `$ ./catalogue-card-scraper a19858379` should print

 ```
 a19858379
 PS3563.E747 S75 1995
 Michaels, Barbara, 1927-2013. ^A101009
+Stitches in time / Barbara Michaels.
 London : Piatkus, 1995.
 307 pages ; 25 cm
 From the library of Barbara Mertz, with bookplate.
-InU In red boards with dark, illustrated dust jacket.
+In red boards with dark, illustrated dust jacket.
 BY: Barbara Mertz library Quill & Brush en bloc 2017 law Mertz, Barbara, former owner.
-InU ^A970484
 ```

 The "a" prefix on the title control number is optional.